Window Spool

 Algorithm for ROWS specification without UNBOUNDED

-The basic algorithm, as outlined in the flowchart above, is for a window specification that uses the ROWS keywords, and that does not use UNBOUNDED.
-The most typical for is BETWEEN ROWS n PRECEDING AND m FOLLOWING, where often CURRENT ROW is used as a synonym for 0 PRECEDING (or 0 FOLLOWING).
-The values n and m cannot be negative, but the equivalent can be achieved by using either PRECEDING or FOLLOWING to specify both start and end of each window.
+The basic algorithm, as outlined in the flowchart above, is for a window frame specification that uses the ROWS keywords, and that does not use UNBOUNDED.
+The most typical form is BETWEEN ROWS n PRECEDING AND m FOLLOWING, where often CURRENT ROW is used as a synonym for 0 PRECEDING (or 0 FOLLOWING).
+The values n and m cannot be negative, but the equivalent can be achieved by using either PRECEDING or FOLLOWING to specify both start and end of each frame.

-For this basic version, the Window Spool will for each row output that row, followed by all rows in the window it sees.
-If the current row is included in the window, it will be returned once: as the (first) current row, and then again as one of the rows in the window.
-But note that it is possible to have window specifications where the current row itself is not included in the window.
+For this basic version, the Window Spool will, for each row, output that row, followed by all rows in the frame it sees.
+If the current row is included in the frame, it will first be returned as the current row, and then again as one of the rows in the frame.
+But note that it is possible to have frame specifications where the current row itself is not included in the window.

-The parent operator (which appears to be always a Stream Aggregate) is aware that the first row of each window has to be treated slightly differently, to prevent counting its values if the row is not included in the window, or double counting it if it is.
+The parent operator (which appears to be always a Stream Aggregate) is aware that the first row of each window frame (or rather, the first row after a change in the WindowCount column that Window Spool generates) has to be treated slightly differently, to prevent counting its values if the row is not included in the frame, or double counting it if it is.

 The optimizer always ensures that these columns are present in the input: